Eliška Sonntagová

 Eliška Sonntagová (born 26 July 2001) is a Czech footballer who plays as a midfielder for Sparta Prague and has appeared for the Czech Republic women's national team.

 Sonntagová was voted talent of the year at the 2019 Czech Footballer of the Year (women).

 On 11 September 2025, Sonntagová signed a new contract with Sparta Prague.

+On 21 April 2026, Sonntagová signed a new multi-year contract with Sparta Prague.

 Career

 Sonntagová has been capped for the Czech Republic national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.